Usage¶

 def attributes_from_series(self, series: Series) -> dict:

-# Note: No need to set the 'type', 'title' and 'required' attributes - it's automatically handled by the parent class
+# Note: No need to set the 'kind', 'label' and 'required' attributes - it's automatically handled by the parent class

 # You can set a description to the field by the 'description' attribute which is optional and must be a string between 1 and 500 characters